redux-saga/redux-saga/CONTRIBUTING.md

 # Contributing to redux-saga
-Contributing to redux-saga isn't limited to just filing bugs, users are more than welcomed to make suggestions, report any issue they may find, and make pull requests to help better redux-saga.
+Contributing to redux-saga isn't limited to just filing bugs, users are more than welcomed to make suggestions, report any issue they may find, and make pull requests to help make redux-saga better.

 ## Filing a bug
 When filing a bug, please follow the provided template: